Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning: Details of Experiments

 \subsection{Visualizations}

 We visualize the trajectories of one agent in a resource occupation game in Figure \ref{traje}.
 Green dots and blue dots are agents and resources, respectively.
 When agents are only trained in this MG with different random seeds, different behaviors are obtained.
 This indicates that agents trained in single MGs are confined to environmental settings.
 Agents only learn the best responses and fit an NE.
 However, if the agents are only aware of some of the successful behaviors, the generalization will be constrained.
-On the contrary, MRA has large capacities to represent multiple strategies by incorporating different relational graph with the distilled common knowledge, which leads to diverse reasonable behaviors.
+On the contrary, the proposed MRA algorithm has a large capacity to represent multiple strategies by incorporating different relational graph with the distilled common knowledge, which leads to various modes of behaviors that are reasonable and diverse.

 We also visualize some instances of the learned relation variations, \ie, different relational graph $g$ under observation $o$, as well as how agents make the smartest decisions under different variations in Fig. \ref{bah}.
 The common knowledge learned by the agent can be interpreted as "moving to less-agent resources".
-Specifically, in Fig. \ref{vis_a} the black agent makes decisions to move left by focusing on the topmost red agents which are occupying a resource.
-By focusing on the leftmost red agents in Fig. \ref{vis_b}, the black agent makes decisions to move up.
+Specifically, in Fig. \ref{bah}(a) the black agent makes decisions to move left by focusing on the topmost red agents which are occupying a resource.
+By focusing on the leftmost red agents in Fig. \ref{bah}(b), the black agent makes decisions to move up.
 Although such behavior might not be optimal, since the topmost resource is smaller than the leftmost resource, this variation helps agents learn common knowledge and optimally behave in an unseen MG by incorporating the optimal relation mapping in that game.